JorjaKark/FSI-LABS-9/LOGBOOK11.md

 ## Task 1 Report — Becoming a Certificate Authority (CA) (OpenSSL)

 In a normal PKI setup, you pay or otherwise rely on a commercial Certificate Authority (CA) to vouch for identities by signing certificates.
-In this lab, we *become* that trusted entity ourselves by creating a **root CA certificate**.
-Because it’s a *root*, it is **self-signed** (it signs its own certificate).
+In this lab, we become that trusted entity ourselves by creating a **root CA certificate**.
+Because it’s a root, it is **self-signed** (it signs its own certificate).
 Once that’s done, this CA can later sign certificates for servers/users in the other tasks.

 > Note: OpenSSL’s CA workflow relies on a configuration file (`openssl.cnf`) and a small CA “database” structure (folders + `index.txt` + `serial`) so OpenSSL can track what it issued.